Why Study with Us?

 Faculty work closely with graduate students, mentoring them from their acceptance into the program until their job placement.
 We support students in their preparation for diverse careers via internship opportunities, interdisciplinary projects, and public-facing work.

 We welcome your interest in our program and would be delighted to tell you more.
-For any questions, please contact Professor Barbara Fuchs, Director of Graduate Studies or our Graduate Student Advisor, Gloria Tovar.
+For any questions, please contact Professor Jorge Marturano, Director of Graduate Studies, or our Graduate Student Advisor, Gloria Tovar.